-On Friday afternoon, I find myself in John’s office about to partake in one of the most difficult sessions we have ever had… although I don’t know it yet.
+On Friday afternoon, I find myself in John’s office about to partake in one of the most difficult sessions we’ve ever had… although I don’t know it yet.

-“Why don’t you start at the basest feelings that you are feeling right now?”
+“Why don’t you start with the baser feelings that you are feeling right now?”
 John begins.

 “That’s the problem.
 I don’t know what they are.”

 “Just start talking, and let’s see where it goes.”

 “Well, Elliot’s an idiot.
 He always has been… an idiot in a fun way, I guess.”
 I run my hands through my hair, trying to place the sentences in the right boxes and slots in my brain.
 “I used to be a little jealous of how he and Mia seemed to fit in so well and I didn’t… but you already knew that.
 Elliot was the life of the party.
 Everybody liked him.
 Still do.”

 “Could it be that you may have felt that he was getting all of the attention that you weren’t?”
 You’re getting warmer, John.